 Element B-A continuous supply of biomass for energy from this element will depend on maintaining annual treatment levels at the 2025 level (2,500 acres/yr) in the post-2025 period.
-The cost assumption assumes end use within a 40-mile radius.
+The cost assumption is based on end use within a 40-mile radius.
 Future improvements in mechanical treatment and biomass collection and processing technologies have the potential to significantly reduce the estimated costs.

-Element C-Similar assumptions as cited above for Element B on continuous supplies of biomass and delivered costs.
-To maintain biomass supply in the post-2025 time-frame, new community plans would need to be developed and implemented with mechanical treatment prescriptions.
+Element C-Similar assumptions as cited above for Element B are used for continuous supplies of biomass and delivered costs.
+To maintain biomass supply in the post-2025 time frame, new community plans would need to be developed and implemented with mechanical treatment prescriptions.

 Element D-Reforestation projects carried out as a result of this policy are designed to displace burn areas likely to be taken over by grasses with hardwood species.
-Costs for hardwood replantings are similar to white spruce.
+Costs for hardwood replantings are similar to those for white spruce.
 The future value for the additional biomass sequestered is not included.